capn-damo/Openbox-tiling/README.md

 -----
 If you would like to use launchers to run the grid/vertical/horizontal commands then copy the icons to eg `~/.icons` or `/usr/share/pixmaps`.

+`tile-max.png` is for use with the maxwin.sh script.